 "At the end of the weekend, my husband turned to me and he said 'Oh my gosh!
 I forgot to call the kids!'

 And I looked at him, and I said 'Oh my gosh, I forgot we have kids!' "

 - 2009 Participant

 We know everyone is busy, but you can't come to Otherworld for just a couple hours, or for just one day.
 Part of what makes the weekend work is the way parties bond and actions progress over time.
-Many people find that the time "lost" while they're away from home/work/school is more than compensated for their renewed energy and enthusiasm when they return at the end of the weekend.
+Many people find that the time "lost" while they're away from home/work/school is compensated for with renewed energy and enthusiasm upon returning at the end of the weekend.